Emergency Medical Responders Confront Racial Bias

 Unconscious bias can be subtle — but, as this new report shows, it may be one of factors behind race-linked health disparities seen across the U.S.

 The study looked at 104,000 medical charts of ambulance patients between 2015 and 2017.
-It found minority patients were less likely to receive morphine and other pain medication compared to white patients — regardless of socioeconomic factors, such as health insurance status.
+It found minority patients were less likely to receive morphine and other pain medication compared with white patients — regardless of socioeconomic factors, such as health insurance status.

 Gregory is now a physician assistant, and one of her current patients, a black veteran, has cyclic vomiting syndrome.
 That means he periodically experiences bouts of vomiting he can't stop without hydromorphone, a potent opioid.